passiv/snaptrade-sdks/sdks/csharp/docs/AccountInformationApi.md

-Returns an account object with details for the specified account, including the total account market value.
+Returns account detail known to SnapTrade for the specified account.
+The data returned here is always cached and refreshed once a day. **If you need real-time data, please use the [manual refresh](/reference/Connections/Connections_refreshBrokerageAuthorization) endpoint**.

 ### Example
 ```csharp